 \section{Method}

-In this paper, we propose a novel approach that incorporates a sampling-based technique and non-linear modeling of local decision boundaries, to enhance the local fidelity of the explanation method.
-Building on the LIME framework, the proposed method generates perturbed samples using the N-Ball sampling technique \cite{lemon}, which directly samples from the desired distribution defined by a distance-kernel function, rather than reweighting samples.
-This will create a training dataset of closely related data points in the neighbourhood of the instance x to be explained.
-The standard LIME generates local explanations by generating a local linear approximation of the target classifier’s decision boundary near the instance $x$ being explained \cite{lime}, which often fails to capture the true nature of a complex global model.
-We used a non-linear local surrogate model inspired by MARS~\cite{friedman1991multivariate}, which creates a piecewise linear model suitable for high-dimensional problems.
+This work proposes a novel and hybrid approach that incorporates a sampling-based technique and non-linear modeling of local decision boundaries, to enhance the local fidelity of the explanation method.
+The proposed method generates perturbed samples using the N-Ball sampling technique \cite{lemon}, which samples directly from the desired distribution, defined by a distance-kernel function, instead of reweighting samples.
+This creates a training dataset of closely related data points in the neighbourhood of the instance $x$ to be explained.
+Later, MARS~\cite{friedman1991multivariate} constructs a piecewise linear model suitable for high-dimensional problems.
 Figure~\ref{fig:pipeline} depicts the sampling and non-linear model training.